elasticio/xml-component/README.md

-# xml-component
+# XML Component

 ## Description
-Component to convert file types.
+Component to convert between XML and JSON data.

 ### Purpose
-Allows users to convert attachments to JSON or XML to and from JSON This component has 3 actions allowing users to pass in either generic but well format XML/JSON string or XML attachment and produces a generic string of the other file type.
+Allows users to convert XML attachments and strings to and from JSON This component has 3 actions allowing users to pass in either generic but well format XML/JSON string or XML attachment and produces a generic string of the other file type.
 The output then can be maped and used in other components.

+### Requirements
+Provided XML document (for `XML to JSON`) should be [well-formed](https://en.wikipedia.org/wiki/Well-formed_document) in order to be parsed correctly.
+You will get an error otherwise.

 ## Actions

 ### XML to JSON
 Takes XML string and converts it to generic JSON object.
-The provided XML should be [well-formed](https://en.wikipedia.org/wiki/Well-formed_document) in order to be parsed correctly.
-You will get an error otherwise.

 ### XML Attachment to JSON
-Looks at the JSON array of attachments passed in to component and converts all XML that it finds to generic JSON objects As input, the user can enter a patter pattern for filtering files by name or leave this field empty for processing all incoming *.xml files.
+Looks at the JSON array of attachments passed in to component and converts all XML that it finds to generic JSON objects and produces one outbound message per matching attachment.
+As input, the user can enter a patter pattern for filtering files by name or leave this field empty for processing all incoming *.xml files.

 ### JSON to XML
 Treats incoming message body as JSON and converts it to a generic XML string.